-Under legal framework securities are mandatorily held in segregated account in the name of Beneficial Owner.
-NSDL has obtained a Business Risk Insurance Policy which covers losses to protect the assets against custody risk.
+Further, NSDL has also obtained a Business Risk Insurance Policy which covers losses to protect the assets against custody risk.

 KC 11.5: A CSD should employ a robust system that ensures segregation between the CSD's own assets and the securities of its participants and segregation among the securities of participants.
 Where supported by the legal framework, the CSD should also support operationally the segregation of securities belonging to a participant's customers on the participant's books and facilitate the transfer of customer holdings.